Updated October 2019

-If you’re looking for toddler mittens that really work, you’re in the right place.
+If you’re looking for toddler mittens or gloves that really work, you’re in the right place.
 We’ve got a list of our favorites with reviews that detail the ease of putting on, likeliness to stay on, warmth and waterproofing.
+We’ll start with our list of toddler mittens, followed by our list of toddler gloves with fingers.
 Want to save time and go for the crowd favorite?

 Our Top Pick for Toddler Mittens is:

 Our Top Pick for Toddler Gloves with Fingers is:

 I have to admit, I think there is nothing quite as cute as little hands in tiny mittens, but finding the right little mittens for toddlers can feel like an epic quest.
 When my oldest child was a toddler I remember being surprised by the array of option.
 I assumed I would go to the store and pick out any pair of cute mittens and that would be that.
 How hard could it be?
 (Did I mention I grew up in the desert?)

 It turns out getting tiny hand into tiny mittens is no small feat, and keeping them on, well, I still don’t understand how something so difficult to put on, can come off so easily.

 Clearly, I had a thing or two to learn about cold-weather gear!
 There are a variety of things to consider when buying mittens for small people: How easy will they be to get on and off?
 Will they stay on (nothing is worse than getting your child all ready to play in the snow only to have them come in five minutes later because their little fingers are painfully cold)?
 Do they just need to be warm or do they also need to be waterproof?

 After having four toddlers in a cold climate, wrap style mittens are my favorite.
 The fold over flap is actually a part of the mitten, so when it is undone the mitten opens wide making it easy for a toddler to get their hand inside, and when you wrap the flap closed you create a custom fit.